 By Rachel Neglia

 What is the best aspect of German culture?
-Some might say chocolate, some might say pretzels and Oktoberfest, and still others might 93say the willingness to bail out the entire Eurozone.
+Some might say chocolate, some might say pretzels and Oktoberfest, and still others might say the willingness to bail out the entire Eurozone.
 For two weeks in June, a group of students studying the German language and culture at TPA got the opportunity to ask this question during their sojourn in Regensburg, Germany.

 In two weeks, the adventurous group of students completed a lengthy itinerary with their German counterparts.
 “We stayed mostly in Regensburg, the city where the exchange school (Pindl Gymnasium) is.
 We had a program Herr Gray and the teachers over at Pindl set up, so we toured different places around Regensburg and in Munich,” says Marisa Putrasahan, a sophomore who went on the trip.